 Balinese

-Often referred to as the “longhaired Siamese,” the Balinese looks like an unlikely candidate for a hypoallergenic cat breed considering their full coat.
+Often referred to as the “longhaired Siamese,” the Balinese looks like an unlikely candidate for a hypoallergenic cat breed, considering their full coat.
 However, this breed produces less of the Fel d 1 protein than other cats, causing fewer allergic reactions in allergy sufferers.

-The coat on the Balinese is silky in texture and single coated.
-Despite their long coats, these cats are not frequent shedders and require minimal grooming maintenance.
-This is good news for those with cat allergies, as Balinese cats are known to be very affectionate and social, so you can expect to spend a lot of time up close and cozy with your Balinese.
+This is good news for those with cat allergies, as Balinese cats are known to be very affectionate and social.
+That said, you can expect to spend a lot of time up close and cozy with your Balinese.

 Oriental Shorthair

-Similar to the Balinese, Oriental Shorthairs are also members of Siamese family of cats.
-These cats are long, slender, and have silky coats that are easy to care for and don’t shed too much.
 Oriental Shorthairs are considered a hypoallergenic cat breed who only requires minimal grooming.
 Because they are highly social and affectionate, they will love weekly brushings as an opportunity to spend time with you and be the center of attention.

 Javanese

-Like the Balinese, the Javanese sports a medium-long single coat that doesn’t mat.
+Like the Balinese, the Javanese sports a medium-long single coat that doesn’t shed frequently.
 Originating from a cross between a Balinese and a Colorpoint Shorthair, these cats don’t have an undercoat, meaning they don’t shed much and only need a weekly brushing.
 Thus, they spread fewer allergens, which might work for people with mild cat allergies.

-Javanese are affectionate and vocal, and will tell you when they want attention.
+Javanese are affectionate and vocal and will tell you when they want attention.
 They love to spend time cuddling with their people and often follow their owners around the house.

 Devon Rex

 Of the two Rex cats, the Devon has both shorter fur and less fur.
 Although they have three coat layers, their hair is fine, short, and wavy with little flyaway hair.
 With this, the Devon Rex sheds less than many other cat breeds.
-You can wipe down the coat of this cat to spread the natural oils and keep it clean, but generally, the Devon Rex won’t require much grooming care.

 They are curious, outgoing, and love to be involved in whatever you’re doing.
 The Devon Rex is usually eager to snuggle, so their allergy-friendly coat is good news for allergic owners.